Erb’s Palsy and Klumpke’s Palsy Attorneys in Denver

 We know being born involves physical trauma.
 However, with prenatal monitoring, modern hospital care, and the wide availability of cesarean sections, there’s less excuse than ever for babies being born with lifelong injuries.
 Medical negligence at any stage of the prenatal, labor and delivery, or postnatal period is inexcusable, and if your baby has weakness, loss of sensation, or paralysis in one or both arms, chances are good he suffered a brachial plexus injury.

 What can you do?
-Call Leventhal Puga Braley P.C. at (877) 433-3906.
+Call Leventhal Puga Braley P.C. toll-free at (877) 433-3906.
 Our nationally acclaimed lawyers are active member of the American Association of Justice’s Birth Trauma Litigation Group and handle these cases.
 We offer a no-cost initial consultation to review your medical records and find out if you have a valid medical malpractice claim against your child’s doctor.
 We are parents ourselves, and we take care of our clients.
 Contact us today.

 The brachial plexus is a nerve cluster located underneath the collarbone, connecting the arm and shoulder with the spinal cord.
 During birth, when a child’s head is kinked inside the womb, or twisted and pulled to exit the birth canal, this vital cluster of nerves can be damaged for life.
 Which is why doctors shouldn’t twist or yank on babies’ heads – not with forceps, not with vacuum extraction, and not with their hands.
 "Too much traction" is the cause of almost all of these obstetric brachial plexus injuries in the United States – and that can be medical negligence.
 Stretching or tearing these nerves will lead to paralysis of part or all of the baby’s affected arm.
 There are two general diagnoses related to OBPIs: Klumpke’s palsy and Erb’s palsy.